wp-plugins/heyyou/readme.txt

 	* Edit main < meta > keyword/description
 	* Setup database-to-email backup
 	* (TinyMCE) Add dynamic styles to TinyMCE via easy to use GUI (i.e.: add "Blue Italic" to your themes styled drop down)
-	* Include < scripts > via check-box for technologies (like Lightbox, Mootools, Attachments)
+	* Include < scripts > via check-box for technologies (like Mootools, Attachments)
-	* Add Featured &or Secondary images for your theme's pages &or posts (no more remebering function)
+	* Add Featured &or Secondary images for your theme's pages &or posts (no more remembering function)
-	* Add Excerpts on page (no more remebering function)
+	* Add Excerpts on page (no more remembering function)
 * Miscellaneous:
 	* Adds Greeting Widget
 	* TinyMCE gets simplified / limited buttons to a single row, new 'line' button to split content
 	* Creates "Sub-Admin" and "Client" user types
 	* *& much much more.. (documentation still being written)*
 	* Cleans up HTML header info outputted by wp_head()
-	* Outputs the dynamic custom post types under their corosponding pages
+	* Outputs the dynamic custom post types under their corresponding pages
 	* Adds .mobile class to < body > when detected
 	* Javascript instant-reveal "..read more" replace <! -- more -- > *see documentation*
 * *& much more.. (documentation still being written)*